bibinwithab/Algorithms/README.md

 # Algorithms
-Education repo to learn a few searching and sorting algorithms (in java)
+Educational repo to learn a few searching and sorting algorithms (in java)

 ## Reference Images